culturecreates/Culture-inTime/README.md

+This project is licensed under the GNU General Public License v3.0

-GLAMhack 2021 - Culture inTime
+Culture inTime
 =========================

-GLAMhack 2021 provided the opportunity to continue working on Culture inTime, a sandbox for adding and visualizing Performing Arts Production metadata in a simple calendar-like user interface.
-Culture inTime was first developed during GLAMhack 2020.
-A few features have been added:
+Culture inTime is a sandbox for adding and visualizing Performing Arts Production metadata in a simple calendar-like user interface.
+Culture inTime was first developed during GLAMhack 2020 and 2021.

+New features:
 * Anyone with the right skills can now add their own SPARQL queries of existing linked open data (LOD) sources
 * Anyone can now configure their own Spotlights based on data sources in Culture inTime